 This project will utilize existing Class 1 rail infrastructure and be constructed with a complete streets design element to better connect Angola’s village center with the nearby industrial corridor job hub.
 In addition, the construction of the park will boost local agriculture – an industry extremely important to the regional economy.

 Funding is necessary to rapidly complete the Cars Sharing Main Street initiative to expedite the economic development benefits of returning two-way vehicular traffic to Main Street in downtown Buffalo.
 Securing the necessary funding incrementally will lead to years of construction and delay efforts to improve the quality of life in downtown Buffalo.

 Lower Mountain Road/Bond Lake Park Access Improvements

-A full reconstruction of 2.7 miles of Lower Mountain Road in Lewiston between Ridge and Townline roads will be designed to improve visibility of, and access to, Bond Lake Park.
+A partial-depth reconstruction of 2.7 miles of Lower Mountain Road in Lewiston between Ridge and Townline roads will be designed to improve visibility of, and access to, Bond Lake Park.
 The area bordering this project is a part of the Regional Bikeway Network, the Niagara Wine Trail and a designated NYS trail in the Niagara River Greenway Plan.

 Buffalo Niagara Partnership

 Extending the NFTA Metro Rail to the north and south will better connect people to jobs and stimulate new redevelopment opportunities.
 A federal TIGER grant is needed to match existing state allocations for the southern extension and redevelopment of the former DL&W Terminal, as well as state funding to meet federal capital investment grant requirements for the northern extension.

 Niagara Scenic Parkway – Riverway Phase 2 & Hyde Park Roundabout